adjust/ios_sdk/README.md

 }
 ```

+#### In-App Purchase verification

+If you want to check the validity of In-App Purchases made in your app using Purchase Verification,
+adjust's server side receipt verification tool, then check out our iOS purchase SDK and read more
+about it [here][ios-purchase-verification].

 ### 7. Set up deep link reattributions

 You can set up the adjust SDK to handle deep links that are used to open your